 The Santa Maria River is formed by the confluence of the Sisquoc and Cuyama rivers and extends for 40 km before reaching the Pacific Ocean.
 The Santa Maria is frequently dry under current management, acting only as a migration corridor to the Sisquoc during storm flow events.
 The Sisquoc River lies primarily in the Los Padres National Forest and is unimpeded above the forest boundary (Figure 12).
 The drainage is naturally arid, with the lower reaches impacted by groundwater pumping and may contain perennial reaches only during wet years.
 The other principal constraint on lamprey usage is access from the sea along the Santa Maria corridor.
-Initial surveys of reported trout habitat in the upper reaches of tributaries
+Initial surveys of reported trout habitat in the upper reaches of tributaries (e.g., Manzana Creek) indicates that the tributary habitat is generally too high gradient, seasonal, and lacking in fines to support lampreys, resulting in prioritization of the Sisquoc mainstem habitat which, when perennial, offers suitable habitat.
+There are no historical records of lamprey from the Santa Maria system, although its size suggests that it would have supported lampreys in the past, prior to major flow alterations.
+The principal concern in the Santa Maria - Sisquoc is mainstem flow management to provide access to in-migrating adults and prevent stranding of emigrating juveniles.

 Figure 11.
 The Marre Tidal Weir at the San Luis Obispo Creek estuary.
 The weir was modified in 2006 to provide improved passage for coastal Rainbow Trout.
 Unfortunately, the design likely excluded Pacific Lamprey and may have extirpated the population.
+However, a new lamprey passage structure was installed in 2013 and lampreys recolonized the drainage by 2017 (Reid and Goodman 2020).
 Photo taken in March 2012.